MohamedHaitamKsiks/awesome-simple-engine/README.md

 ASEngine supports Vulkan GLSL.
 When you build your game project all the shaders present in the assets folder gets compiled to their .spirv equivilent.

-Make sure your shader codes ends with .frag .vert.
+Make sure your shader codes ends with .frag or .vert.

-To create a shader your need to provide it wiht the vertex ShaderSource and the fragment ShaderSource.
+To create a shader your need to provide it with the vertex and fragment ShaderSources.
 In addition you will need a VertexInputDescriptor to give it the layout of the vertex data.

 Example: